soc-hub-fi/ReImA/doc/CSI_RX_documentation.md

 <!-- headings -->
 ## 1. Sub-System Introduction <a name="Sub-System_Introduction"></a>
-The CSI RX subsystem implements the Mobile Industry Processor Interface (MIPI) Camera Serial Interface (CSI-2) RX subsystem according to MIPI CSI-2 standard v1.1.
+ReImA implements the Mobile Industry Processor Interface (MIPI) Camera Serial Interface (CSI-2) RX subsystem, along with an image signal processing that performs demosaicing and RGB to YUV conversion.
-The subsystem is configured through AXI4 interface and can capture images from a MIPI CSI-2 Camera sensors and output an AXI4 to be directed to a memory.
+The subsystem is configured through the AXI4 interface and can capture images from a MIPI CSI-2 Camera sensors and forward pixels to memory through a dedicated AXI master interface.

 ## 2. Sub-system Features <a name="Sub-System_Features"></a>